ynashed/larnd-sim/README.md

 <img alt="example fit" src="figures/plot_Ab_Ab_SDTW_lr1e-2_5trk_test.png" height="500">

-Which was made with a very very simple plotting script
+Which was made with a not-so very simple plotting script
 ``` bash
 singularity exec --bind /fs /sdf/group/neutrino/images/latest.py python3 make_plots.py --params Ab --label Ab_SDTW_lr1e-2_5trk_test --seeds 1 2 3 4 5 --ext png
 ```
+This plotting scripts has been upgraded considerably to plot many other things, which is discussed in more detail below.

 You might notice this looks quite wiggly -- this is often a sign of the learning rate being too high.
 This can be tuned with the `--lr` flag -- try it yourself!